 The Fund may invest in the securities of domestic and foreign issuers as well as in securities of companies of any market capitalization, including small and mid cap common and preferred stocks.
 The Fund may not invest more than 25% of its total assets (valued at the time of investment) in securities of companies engaged principally in any one industry other than the public utilities industry, nor have more than 20% invested in foreign issuers.
 The Fund will purchase a fixed income security only if, at the time of purchase, it is rated investment grade by at least two nationally recognized statistical rating organizations.

-The market price of equity securities may be affected by financial market, industry, or issuer-specific events.
+Equity Securities: The market price of equity securities may be adversely affected by financial market, industry, or issuer-specific events.
 A fund that focuses its investments in a particular industry or sector will be more sensitive to conditions that affect that industry or sector.

-Debt securities are subject to various risks, the most prominent of which are credit and interest rate risk.
-The issuer of a security may fail to make payments in a timely manner.
-Values of debt securities may rise and fall in response to changes in interest rates.
-This risk may be enhanced with longer term maturities.
+Credit and Interest: Debt securities are subject to various risks, the most prominent of which are credit and interest rate risk.
+The issuer of a debt security may fail to make interest and/or principal payments.
+Values of debt securities may rise or fall in response to changes in interest rates, and this risk may be enhanced with longer term maturities.

-Investments in Master Limited Partnerships (MLPs) may be impacted by tax law changes, regulation, or factors affecting underlying assets.
+MLPs: Investments in Master Limited Partnerships (MLPs) may be adversely impacted by tax law changes, regulation, or factors affecting underlying assets.

 This information does not represent an offer, or the solicitation of an offer, to buy or sell securities of the Fund.

 1Net Asset Value vs. Market Price: Net Asset Value (NAV) represents the total value of all assets held by the Fund (minus its total liabilities), divided by the total number of common shares outstanding.
 The net asset value returns reflect the performance of the manager.
-Market price is the price at which investors may purchase or sell shares of the Fund on the New York Stock Exchange.
+Market price is the price at which investors may purchase or sell shares of the Fund.
 Market price is determined in the open market by buyers and sellers, based on supply and demand.
 The Fund’s Market Price fluctuates throughout the day and may differ from its underlying NAV.
 Shares of the Fund may trade at a premium (higher than) or a discount (lower than) to NAV.
 This characteristic is a risk separate and distinct from the risk that the Fund’s net asset value could decline.
-The Fund has no control over the market price on the New York Stock Exchange.
+The Fund has no control over the market price.

 2Percentages based on total investments rather than total net assets.
 The portfolio is actively managed and subject to change.